 I would define it as abstract symbolism.
 I call my work XudeL, a mixture of words and symbols.

 What has been the main inspiration behind your aesthetic?
 Any particular cultural influences?

 Certainly graffiti, particularly handstyles.
 I’d first seen graffiti while riding the trains – but I was determined to do something different.
 I’m also inspired by Native American art and West Indian culture and the research I’ve done into Aborigine, Chinese and Japanese alphabets.
 Other influences include Brazilian pixação and West Coast cholo writing.

 Have you any favorite artists?

-How much time do you generally spend painting a canvas?
+How much time do you generally spend on a piece?

-Have you any other passions – besides painting?
+Have you any other passions – besides drawing and painting?